 You’ve probably heard the saying, “Breakfast is the most important meal of the day”, and I’m inclined to agree!
 Not that lunch and dinner aren’t great, but starting the day with a balanced, nourishing breakfast is so important for setting you up to feel your best during the day.

 You can easily ensure a balanced breakfast plate for you and your kids by choosing foods from at least 3 different food groups, such as dairy, protein, and fruits.
-To get more specific with a focus on certain nutrients, keep these 3 components in mind to build a better breakfast:
+To get more specific with a focus on certain nutrients, keep 3 important components in mind to build a better breakfast.

 Protein is essential for metabolic functions, maintaining lean muscle mass, providing the body with energy, and much more.
 Having adequate protein at meals and snacks will help reduce hunger between meals by making you feel fuller after eating.
 Thankfully, dairy foods contain the essential protein we need!
 Just one 8-ounce serving of milk has 8 grams of high-quality protein.
 For a protein-packed start to the day, enjoy two of these Ham and Swiss Quiche Muffins paired with a piece of fresh fruit.
 Kids and adults will love this handheld breakfast on the go!
 They reheat so well and can easily be made with lactose-free milk if needed.